-The results of these studies and clearance actions will be detailed and summarized in the final iteration of the EIA/RIMA; however, draft results available as of the submittal date of this technical report confirm that although the Coringa Gold Project is located in areas previously impacted by intrusive human activities, forested areas still support a wide range of floral and faunal species.
+The results of these studies and clearance actions will are detailed and summarized in the amended EIA/RIMA submitted to SEMAS in September 2019.
+Draft results available as of the effective date of this technical report confirm that although the Coringa Gold Project is located in areas previously impacted by intrusive human activities, forested areas still support a wide range of floral and faunal species.
 In keeping with these findings (and in addition to the relocation and replanting efforts required as part of the aforementioned permitting actions), Chapleau will establish a comprehensive Environmental Monitoring Plan as an element of its HSES management system, in order to assess the ongoing impact of Project operations on surface and groundwater quality and the key indicator species.
 The Environmental Monitoring Plan is designed to systematically prompt corrective and preventive action in response to any observations of negative trends detected from environmental monitoring.